karanvirheer/Caesar-Cipher-Program/README.md

 5. Outputs a Bar or Pie graph showcasing frequency of words

 ## In-Depth Report
 I've written detailed report outlining every portion of the Caesar Cipher code.
-Below is a rough outline of the contents.
+Below is a rough outline of the contents:

 * Calendar
 * Problem Statement